eccenca/documentation.eccenca.com/docs/explore-and-author/query-module/index.md

 ### Export results

-To export the full set of results without any limits in form of a CSV file click **:eccenca-item-download: Download result** on the top right.
+To export the full set of results without any limits in the form of a CSV file click **:eccenca-item-download: Download result** at the top right.

 ![](./QueriesResults.png)

 !!! info

     The preview result ordering has no impact on the result ordering in the exported file.
-    If you want to export some ordered query results, you need to use the `ORDER BY` construct in the SPARQL query itself.
+    If you want to export ordered query results, you need to use the `ORDER BY` construct in the SPARQL query itself.

 ### Save a query